If you want to add some celebrity glamour to your Las Vegas trip, look no further than Madame Tussauds Las Vegas.

-You can hug, hold, touch and kiss your favorite stars and celebrities.
+You can hug, hold, touch and get personal with your favorite stars and celebrities.

-The Madame Tussaud Las Vegas wax museum has four zones, two experiences, and a game zone.
+The Madame Tussaud Las Vegas wax museum has multiple themes throughout the attraction.

 Club Tussauds: It is like being in a star-studded party.
 It is the place for selfies with A-listers like Beyonce, Brad Pitt, Leonardo Di Caprio, George Clooney, and Johnny Depp.